Photo credit: ICARDA

 Ethiopian Agricultural Transformation Agency (ATA); International Food Policy Research Institute (IFPRI)

-Note: The Direct Seed Marketing program is implemented by the Ethiopian Agricultural Transformation Agency (ATA), which partners with the Ministry of Agriculture, regional bureaus of agriculture, and seed companies to implement at scale.
-The program draws on lessons learned from a pilot phase led by the ATA in 2013-15 and supported by AGRA and Bill & Melinda Gates Foundation (BMGF); an operational evaluation of that pilot phase that was conducted by IFPRI in 2013-14 with support from BMGF and PIM; and initial work on direct seed marketing introduced by the Integrated Seed Sector Development (ISSD Ethiopia) in 2011-13 that was supported by the Embassy of the Netherlands.
+Note: The Direct Seed Marketing program is implemented by the Ethiopian Agricultural Transformation Agency (ATA), which partners with the Ministry of Agriculture, regional bureaus of agriculture and seed companies for scaling.
+The program draws from: lessons learned from a pilot phase led by the ATA in 2013-15 and supported by AGRA and the Bill & Melinda Gates Foundation (BMGF); an operational evaluation of that pilot phase conducted by IFPRI in 2013-14 with support from BMGF and PIM; and initial work on direct seed marketing introduced by the Integrated Seed Sector Development (ISSD Ethiopia) in 2011-13 and supported by the Embassy of the Netherlands.